Nutlope/pdftochat/README.md

 - [ ] Tell folks to compress PDFs if they're beyond 10MB or accept more
 - [ ] Move to latest Upload library
 - [ ] Use the uploader from https://zoo.replicate.dev/
-- [ ] Migrate all CSS modules to tailwind
 - [ ] Add better error handling
 - [ ] Add rate limiting for uploads
 - [ ] Replace images from chat with something better